xxxupeng/stereo_toolbox/README.md

 | ✅ | [DEFOM-Stereo](https://github.com/Insta360-Research-Team/DEFOM-Stereo) | Iterative | CVPR 2025, add default `self.args` in `__init__()`, withdraw the input normalization as it has been done in our dataloader, note that the used depthanythingv2 has additional interpolation step. |

 - Unless specified, the maximum search disparity for cost volume filtering methods is set to 192.
+- All predictions are output as a list during training, and only the final disparity map is output during inference.

 ## 📉 Loss Functions